Russia hits record daily COVID-19 deaths, cases; world weekly toll -9%

 People will no longer be required to wear masks in offices, and fully vaccinated can invite 20 people into their homes.
 Also allowed are large weddings and outdoor events.

 Victoria, which includes Melbourne, is projected to end its lockdown Friday when a 70% full vaccination rate is reached.
-Melbourne has been in a lockdown for 260 days since the pandemic, which is the longest in the world.
+Melbourne has been in a lockdown for 260 days, which is the longest in the world.

 Fiji, with a 69% vaccinated rate, has 663 deaths, a rise of 10 in the past week with no data Saturday or Sunday and none Friday.
 On May 3, there were four fatalities.
 Cases have climbed from 121 on May 3 to 51,701, including 16 most recently.
 Fiji has 903,457 residents.